12-week Course Reveals Powerful Proven Strategies To Building A Results-Oriented Team Fast

 To be an effective leader, you must develop new skills.

-Luckily, I started to find some solutions and after a rough start, I recovered and quickly moved up the ranks.
+Luckily, I had great mentors.
+After a rough start, I recovered and quickly moved up the ranks.

 Around that time, I left GE to join NVR as a vice president in the home building industry, a business I had zero experience with.